anzusystems/common-admin/docs/api/components/a-card/index.md

 # ACard

-- it's just a wrapper component for vuetify's `VCard`, so you can use all props as for `VCard`
+- it's just a wrapper component for vuetify's `VCard` with `variant="flat"`, other attributes are passed to `VCard`
-- there is only one difference: it uses `ACardLoader` component to create layer to prevent to click on any element inside, when `loading` prop is active
+- when `loading` prop is active, it shows `VCard` loading bar and a layer to prevent to click on any element inside
+- `title` is passed to `VCard` `title`
+- `blockInput` together with `loading` also sets `inert` on the card, so focus and keyboard input inside are blocked too

 ## Examples
 <DocsExample>